 No use looking for a price!!
 Nope!!
 You have to admit SW is dedicated to its dealers.

-Okay, I already know the price. $2988.00 per year.
+Okay, Now the price in the past was $2988.00 per year.
 GULP!!!
 Now that is a way to get the SW user to switch.
 You would think there would be some path to this program?
 There must be something they aren't telling us.
 But now there seems to be two packages you need.

 We can only read about it and watch some videos.